-When your baby wakes up in the middle of the night, try and keep the lights dim.
+When your baby wakes up in the middle of the night, try to keep the lights dim.
 Plus, keep talking and playing to a minimum.
-They’ll eventually start to understand the difference between night and day (Firstcry parenting, 2017).

 Do these techniques help a baby to sleep longer?
 While some parents say it worked for them the evidence doesn't conclusively suggest it does (Dewar, 2018).

 Babies’ sleep can be affected by daylight and their body temperature.
 Time spent in daylight, especially in the afternoons, seems to help babies to sleep for longer at night (Thomas et al, 2016).